hazelcast/hazelcast-nodejs-client/README.md

 ### 7.4.4.
 Using Queue

-Hazelcast Queue(`IQueue`) is a distributed queue which enables all cluster members to interact with it.
-For details refer to [Queue section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#queue) in the Hazelcast IMDG Reference Manual.
+Hazelcast Queue (`IQueue`) is a distributed queue which enables all cluster members to interact with it.
+For details, see the [Queue section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#queue) in the Hazelcast IMDG Reference Manual.

 A Queue usage example is shown below.